Tenebrie/moonflower/README.md

 > `validate: (v: T) => boolean`

-This function is called on incoming data after it is rehydrated.
+This function is called on incoming data after it is parsed.

 Returning `false` or any falsy value will cause the validation to fail, and `400 Bad Request` to be sent back to the client.